Advanced manufacturing plants

 We turn the 2 million tonnes of sugar beet in to 320,000 tonnes of quality sugar.

-Cantley factory was the very first sugar processing factory in the UK and kick-started the birth of our homegrown sugar industry.
+Cantley factory was the very first sugar processing factory in the UK and kick-started the birth of our British beet sugar industry.
 For over 100 years, the factory has been a landmark on the banks of the River Yare and is well known for the generations of local families who have worked alongside each other.
 The tradition of long service continues today and several of Cantley’s employees have worked at the factory for many, many years, providing the business with a wealth of experience.

 More recently, in 2014, the Cantley Factory was once again in the public eye when nearly 270 tonnes of energy saving equipment was delivered via the River Yare.